 How long do I have to file a claim?

 The negligent act has to have directly caused the accident that injured you for you to have a claim against them.
-If the operator let too many people on to their boat, which was the reason why you were injured, you’ll have to collect evidence, for example, photographs, and talk to eyewitnesses about what happened.
-Once all the evidence is presented and a case is argued, the court will assign blame and money will be awarded for damages.
-A lawyer who is well-versed in boating accidents and personal injury will be able to help you with all of these details.
+If the operator let too many people board the boat and you were injured, you’ll have to collect evidence, for example, photographs, and talk to eyewitnesses about what happened.

 Your attorney will thoroughly investigate the capacity limits and any previous citations for overcrowding and build the strongest possible case on your behalf.
 They will negotiate a settlement with the boating company or (more likely) the company’s insurance representatives.
 If the company does not agree to a settlement amount that is fair, your lawyer will file a lawsuit to prove your claims in court and secure damages.

 Being injured due to boat overcrowding is both unexpected and terrible.
 You shouldn’t have to continue to suffer long after the accident.
 Don’t just accept the burdens of your accident–whether they be medical bills or physical and emotional pain–but take action to ensure that you and your family are taken care of.